About a cystometrogram

 Within a few weeks of the procedure, we will send you an appointment to discuss your results with a doctor.

-Contact your GP if you develop a fever, bleeding or pain whilst passing urine.
+Blue arrow icon.png Contact your GP or dial 111 if you develop a fever, bleeding or pain when you pass urine.

-Go to your nearest Emergency Department (A&E) if you become unable to pass urine at all.
+Red arrow icon.png Go to the nearest Emergency Department (A&E) if you become unable to pass urine at all.

 Contact information